 Gather your bathroom cleaning supplies: sponges, gloves, bathroom cleaner, toilet cleaner, glass cleaner, plastic baggy, and microfiber cloth.
 Having the right tools readily available will make this task go by fast.
 Be sure to open windows in your bathroom for ventilation of the cleaning products!

 It’s important that you do the following tasks in the order listed:

-To clean the toilet: Pour toilet bowl cleaner in to the toilet bowl and under the rim.
-Using a toilet brush, scrub until clean..
-Flush, then pour more cleaner into the bowl, close the lid and let it sit for 15 minutes.
+To clean the toilet: Pour toilet bowl cleaner into the toilet bowl and under the rim.
+Using a toilet brush, scrub until clean.
+Flush, then pour more cleaner into the bowl, close the lid, and let it sit for 15 minutes.
 After that time you will flush again.

-Cleaning The Bath and Shower
+7. Clean the Bath and Shower

 For the bath and shower, it’s best to use a bathroom cleaner specifically designed to remove soap scum.
-I find that my Force of Nature cleaner works pretty well on soap scum, but I need to leave it sit for 10 – 15 minutes if the build up is really bad.
+I find that my Force of Nature cleaner works pretty well on soap scum, but I need to leave it sit for 10 – 15 minutes if the build-up is really bad.